-MARA results (Table 8) further confirm the importance of controlling for methodological and model specification artifacts and variable operationalization.
+MARA results (Table 10) further confirm the importance of controlling for methodological and model specification artifacts and variable operationalization.

 Consistent with the HOMA results, the relationship between cultural distance and performance is more negative when cultural distance is operationalized through perceptual measures based on primary data.
-As already noted for HOMA analysis, performance is more positively influenced by cultural distance when operating in developed host countries and more negatively influenced by cultural distance when operating in emerging markets.
-Moreover, the impact of cultural distance on performance is more positive for firms from emerging markets (in Model 3, $\beta = 0.05$, p = .057).
-Also, consistent with the HOMA results, the MARA analysis indicates that cultural distance has a negative effect on performance when it is measured at the subsidiary level (in all models, β = -0.15, p=.000).
-Among the methodological artifacts, panel design of a study shows a significant positive effect on the cultural distance to performance relationship (in Model 2, β = 0.05, p=.009).
+As already noted for HOMA analysis, performance is more positively influenced by cultural distance when operating in developed host countries and more negatively influenced by cultural distance on performance is more positive for firms from emerging markets (in Model 3, $\beta = 0.05$ , p = .057).
+Also, consistent with the HOMA results, the MARA analysis indicates that cultural distance has a negative effect on performance when it is measured at the subsidiary level (in all models, $\beta = -0.15$ , p=.000).
+Among the methodological artifacts, panel design of a study shows a significant positive effect on the cultural distance to performance relationship (in Model 2, $\beta = 0.05$ , p=.009).
 This indicates that panels tend to yield more positive effects of cultural distance on firm performance.
-Also, the focal relationship tends to be more negative when potential endogeneity issues are addressed in the primary study (in Model 2, β = -0.06, p=.023).
+Also, the focal relationship tends to be more negative when potential endogeneity issues are addressed in the primary study (in Model 2, $\beta = -0.06$ , p=.023).